deeplearning4j/deeplearning4j/deepautoencoder.md

 Deep autoencoders are a special form of deep-belief net that typically have four or five layers to represent the encoder itself, which is just one half of the net.
 The layers are a series of RBMs, with several particularities that we'll discuss below.

 Processing Mnist, a deep autoencoder will use binary transformations after each layer.
-They can also be used for other types of datasets, with real valued data which you would use Gaussian rectified RBMs.
+They can also be used for other types of datasets, with real-valued data which you would use Gaussian rectified RBMs.

 Let’s define an example encoder: